Imagination Movers: Career

 On April 1, 2024, the Movers released their second single Road Trip.

 The Daily Advertiser described it as the perfect family road trip song.
 Moreover, the song was named a finalist in the 2024 Great American Songwriting Contest.
 Summer Campers marked the third single release on May 10, 2024, and was one of three songs that achieved Number One hits on Kids.Radio, a children's app and streaming service.
 The others being What I Couldn't Do Yesterday I Can Do Today and Please and Thank You from Calling All Movers also hit number one.

 A month later, the Movers celebrated their unofficial birthday, June 18, by releasing their 11th album Blue Skies.
 Music Critic David Kunian had this to say about the release, "A great record that kids will really like with catchy melodies, down-to-earth, fun lyrics and musical styles that reach from ’90s ska, ’80s new wave, and 2000s power pop."
 Music videos from the album can be seen on YouTube and include Jet Packs, Duck Race, Ice Cream Sandwich, and Road Trip.

 On September 27, the Movers released their cover of the 5 Seconds of Summer song Youngblood, recorded live during their 18+ show at Tipitina's.
 The Tipitina's live show performance in March made the Top 5 shows of 2024 as determined by Antigravity Magazine, a monthly magazine specializing in original content that spotlights New Orleans artists and those visiting the area.

-In 2025, Rich, Scott, Dave and Smitty released four singles, Fine (The Sharing Song), Take Time, Kindergarten Graduation (The Swell Version), and Numbers (EK Meatball Remix) in advance of their 12th album The Carryover Effect Mixtape.
+In 2025, the Movers released four singles, Fine (The Sharing Song), Take Time, Kindergarten Graduation (The Swell Version), and Numbers (EK Meatball Remix) in advance of their 12th album The Carryover Effect Mixtape.
 The Movers dropped the ten song album on August 29, 2025.
 Review of the album stated, "Artistically complex and enjoyable for all audiences while having easy-to-understand messages palatable to children."